GroupFiveSW/Assignment2/README.md

 ## How to run the code

 Since we are using docker you need to build the image first using `docker build -t assessment2 . ` when in the root folder of the project.
-Once it has finsihed building run the container using `docker run -p 8081:8081 -t assessment2`.
-Then the server will run the server.
+Once it has finished building run the container using `docker run -p 8081:8081 -t assessment2`.
+Then the container will run the server.

-You can use `mvn javadoc:javadoc` in order to generate the source documentation. text
+You can use `mvn javadoc:javadoc` in order to generate the source documentation.